What is a Documentary?

 A reflexive documentary is all about the filmmaker-audience relationship, inviting the audience to reflect on the topic of the documentary.
 It will include almost everything: the behind-the-scenes footage, the editing, the interviews, and even the pre-production and post-production process.
 Reflexive documentaries frequently show the production team and doesn’t attempt to make themselves emotional.
 Man with a Movie Camera (1929) by Dziga Vertov was the first reflexive documentary ever made.

-Performative documentaries are a bit like reflexive documentaries in a way that they also involve the filmmaker.
+A performative documentary is a bit like reflexive documentaries in a way that they also involve the filmmaker.
 They also tend to be more personal and subjective as the filmmaker is the centrepiece of the documentary, much like the center spread of a magazine.
 Notable in this genre is director Nick Broomfield, recognized for his work on documentaries like Aileen: The Life and Death of a Serial Killer (2003).

 Those are the six primary types of documentaries as theorized by Bill Nichols.
 However, the world of documentaries is vast, and there are numerous subgenres waiting to be explored.
 We’ll talk about two of them in the next section.